Environmental responsibility

 Cell Impact has a very low climate impact from direct emissions in its operations (Scope 1).
 Producing flow plates involves a range of different steps including forming, cutting and welding.
 All machines in Cell Impact’s processes are powered by electricity and there is no combustion of fossil fuels.
 There is also a diesel-fueled van that the company uses for local transportation.

-Indirect emissions (Scope 2) include emissions from the electricity and district heating that supply the factory and office in Karlskoga.
+Indirect emissions (Scope 2) consist of emissions from the production of electricity and district heating that supply the factory and office in Karlskoga.

 Energy consumption

-LED lamps are used for lighting in Cell Impact’s manufacturing process.
+LED bulbs are used for lighting in Cell Impact’s manufacturing process.

 Water consumption

-Cell Impact’s manufacturing processes does not require lubricants.
+Unlike other manufacturers in the industry, Cell Impact does not use lubricants in its manufacturing processes.
 For this reason, no water is needed to clean production machinery.
 The water consumed at Cell Impact’s factory relates to drinking water, flushing toilets and cleaning.
-Water consumption is therefore unusually low for an industrial company.
+Monitoring water consumption is therefore irrelevant to the operation.

 Waste management and recycling

-Already in the design phase of forming tools, recycling is an important factor.
+Recycling is an important factor right from the design phase of forming tools.
 Tools are manufactured from a life cycle perspective with a focus on sustainability.
 With the right material and manufacturing method, Cell Impact can ensure that a tool will maintain its shape and quality for a long time.

 Cell Impact’s flow plates are primarily made of stainless steel and titanium.
 Leftover material is recycled, and it is relatively straightforward to recycle, although the coated sheet metal that Cell Impact uses is somewhat more resource-intensive when recycling.